America First (Homeland): Plot

 Six weeks later, following Keane's inauguration, Keane's administration remains mired in controversy.
 O'Keefe continues publicly to criticize Keane.
 In Washington, the President maintains limited contact with the intelligence community, leaving many officials to worry if they face termination, or even arrest.

 Carrie has taken a position working under President Keane as a temporary liaison to the intelligence community.
 At a meeting, intelligence officials bristle at their lack of access to Keane, while Carrie tries to assure them that their jobs are safe.
 Keane offers Carrie a permanent position as a senior advisor to the President.
 Carrie is honored but asks for some time to consider the offer.

 Saul (Mandy Patinkin) visits Dar who is now in prison.
-Dar admits that he lost control of the plan he set into motion, but still doesn't think he was wrong in his intentions as he finds Keane "distinctly un-American".
+Dar admits that he lost control of the plan he set into motion, but still does not think he was wrong in his intentions as he finds Keane "distinctly un-American".

 Back in New York, Carrie goes through Quinn's things, finding an envelope of pictures of Quinn's son John Jr., whom he had never met, and also of Carrie.
 While moved by the pictures, Carrie gets a frantic call from Saul who is being arrested.
 She turns on the news to see reports that dozens of incumbent officials from the State Department, the Department of Defense, and the CIA have been arrested due to allegedly being connected to the assassination attempt.

 An enraged Carrie tries to see Keane but is not allowed into her office.
 Keane hears Carrie's pleas that innocent people are being arrested but does nothing as Carrie is escorted out of the building.
 The episode ends with Carrie looking out at the Capitol Building introspectively, in a manner similar to Nicholas Brody at the end of the pilot.